I’ve put together a list of 4 of the best affordable toaster ovens for college students below. Each one’s a great choice and only $50 or less!

 …and that’s it.
 When the cooking timer ends the Easy Reach will switch off automatically and your food is ready and waiting.

 It’s very simple, although it’s not as powerful as other toaster ovens in the same (budget, under $50) price range.
-If you’re planning on cooking larger items like 1/4 chickens or steaks, you’ll need to allow more cooking time.
+If you’re planning on cooking larger items like 1/4 chicken or steaks, you’ll need to allow more cooking time.

 Overall I found it to be a great little oven that a good performer for its size.
 The owner’s manual, although a bit simple, is very clear and does help you get started easily.